aep/apogy/README.md

 the first filter should be the highest cardinality, meaning most specific, returning the fewest unique results.

-in the above example we first specify name=Dune, which is in the world of books is very specific. the next filter for val.author will be run against only a few items.
+in the above example we first specify name=Dune, which is in the world of books is very specific.
+There are only two books named Dune in the example dataset, so the next filter only needs to look at those 2.